May 05, 2023 by Anna-Bet Stemmet

 13. Cherry Juice Mocktail

 Purportedly, tart cherry juice contains melatonin, which is a natural sleep hormone.
-Researchers also belief that magnesium may relax the central nervous system and help you feel sleepier.
+Researchers also hypothesize that magnesium may relax the central nervous system and help you feel sleepier.
 This is what inspired the bedtime drink.